15.0599 Registration of multimember agencies.

 (4) the number of authorized members, together with any prescribed restrictions on eligibility;

-(5) the roster of current members, including mailing addresses, electronic mail addresses, and telephone numbers;
+(5) the roster of current members, including mailing addresses and telephone numbers;

 (6) a breakdown of the membership showing distribution by county, legislative district, and congressional district and compliance with any restrictions listed in accordance with clause (4);